 Amenyo lives with his grandfather and his mother.
-His duties at home include helping in the kitchen and running errands.
+He is responsible for helping in the kitchen and running errands.
+His grandfather is not employed and his mother is sometimes employed as a farmer.
 There are 3 children in the family.
-His grandfather is not employed and his mother is sometimes employed as a farmer.

 As part of Compassion's ministry, Amenyo participates in church activities and Bible class.
 He is also in primary school where his performance is average.
 Soccer, singing and playing group games are his favorite activities.

 Because of your sponsorship, Amenyo will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Amenyo lives on the plains of Wli, home to approximately 600 residents.
 Typical houses are constructed of cement floors, adobe walls and thatched roofs.
 The primary ethnic group and most commonly spoken language is Ewe.

 The regional diet consists of maize, beans, cassava and potatoes.
 A common health problem in this area is malaria.
 Most adults in Wli work as subsistence farmers and earn the equivalent of $40 per month.
 This community needs teachers, vocational training centers, a hospital and playgrounds.

 Your sponsorship allows the staff of CDE EEPT Wli Centre to provide Amenyo with Bible teaching, retreats, choir, drama groups, hygiene and nutrition education, physical exercises, health screenings, nutritious food, games, field trips, community service opportunities, tutoring and educational materials.
 The center staff will also provide trainings for the parents or guardians of Amenyo.